 - Create multiple column layouts.
 For example, adding a “Date” and “Time” field on the same row.

 - Change the layout of list fields.
-For example, dividing a list of checkboxes or radio buttons into multiple columns.
+For example, dividing a list of checkboxes / radio buttons / selectors into multiple columns.

 - Use a horizontal form layout where the submit button is beside form fields.
 Best for short forms.